davidbalbert/junk/README.md

 ## About

-Junk is a light wrapper around git.
-Your junk drawer is where you can commit things that you're not supposed to commit to your actual repository.
-This includes your .rvmrc files, sqlite development databases, and any other local project settings files.
-It's good for keeping your local configs synced across your own development machines.
+Junk tracks all the files you're not supposed to commit to version control.
+At its core, its just a wrapper around git.
+Junk creates junk drawers for each of your projects in ~/.junkd, which is a git repository.
+When you tell junk to track a file, it moves the file into your project's junk drawer and symlinks it from its original location.
+If you're using git to manage your project, junk will also add the symlink to your .gitignore file.
+You can then use junk to run common git commands from within your project's drawer.

-Behind the scenes, junk moves your junk files into a git repository stored in ~/.junkd and symlinks to them from the original location.
-Many junk commands just run the analogous git command in ~/.junkd.
+Junk is useful for tracking your .rvmrc files, sqlite development databases, and any other local project settings files.
+It's good for keeping your local configs synced across your development machines without polluting your repository.

 ## Install (doesn't work yet)